 In others, once a diagnosis has been made, the treatment provided may be the subject of alleged negligence allegations, an inappropriate procedure may have been performed, or treatment negligently delayed until such a point where its effectiveness is less than should have been the case.

 At Jackson Lees, we have acted in many different cases where orthopaedic issues have arisen, and have worked with a number of expert witnesses, who are skilled in their area of practice, and familiar with the legal issues that must be demonstrated for a claim to succeed.

-Jackson Lees Solicitors have over 25 years experience of Medical Negligence claims.
+Jackson Lees has over 25 years experience of Medical Negligence claims.
 We have acted on behalf of thousands of clients in England and Wales.

 We don’t charge for the initial consultation and we can meet with you out of hours or in the comfort of your own home if this is more convenient.